Tuufless/FFXIV-Elemental-Raid-Macros/_mana/dsr/03_nidhogg.en.md

       <div style="background-color: #200 ; padding: 10px; border: 1px solid;">
         <b>Note:</b> If you are tethered to <b>your own clone</b>, it will be
         difficult for the ST to find and take your tether.
-Since you are not baiting a Gierskogul, move to the side to stretch your tether to make it easier for the ST.
+Since you are not baiting a <em>Gierskogul</em>, move to the side to stretch your tether to make it easier for the ST.
       </div>
     </td>
     <td><img src="{{site.baseurl}}/images/ultimates/dsr_mana/03/soul_tethers_02.jpg"></td>